wp-plugins/wp-jump-menu/readme.txt

 == Description ==

+<a href="http://www.wpjumpmenu.com">WATCH A DEMONSTRATION</a> - it will take 30 seconds to realize you can not live without this plugin.</a>

 <strong>Creates a drop-down menu in the admin area which makes it easy to jump to a page, post, custom post type or media file for editing.

 <ul><li>One click and you're editing!</li><li>Shift+Click and you're viewing the page on the front end!</li></ul></strong>